Nivani/nvnh.io/src/pages/blog/blog-posts/automatic-https-for-all-your-development-servers.md

 You will need `docker compose` to run the reverse proxy, so make sure you have Docker and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.

-Try `docker compose --help` or `docker-compose --help` to see if you already have it installed.
+Try `docker compose --help` to see if you already have it installed.

 ## Overview